yinyanfr/comic-dl/docs/user/presets.md

 You can now use presets with CLI to reduce the numbers of flags

 - Each site can have its own presets, use `"module"` to declare site, if `"module"` is not set, it's used for all sites.
-- rules written below overrides those above.
+- Rules written below overrides those above.
-- rule names are the same as CLI flags, full names using camelCase, e.g. `maxTitleLength`, `zipLevel`
+- Rule names are the same as CLI flags, full names using camelCase, e.g. `maxTitleLength`, `zipLevel`
+- You can still use flags, and flags come with higher priorities.

 ## Example